14 Mar ‘He’s been captured!’ – Escaped lion from Karoo sleeps it off in a police cell

 “After the eland there was one sheep, and now four sheep in this latest massacre.
 He must have been hungry,” Thakhuli said at the time.

-Bidvest Protea Coin recently assisted the search effort by providing its high-tech helicopter equipped with forward-looking infrared cameras.
+Bidvest Protea Coin recently assisted the search effort by providing its high-tech helicopter equipped with forward-looking infrared cameras to assist in trackimg down the outlaw lion.

 SANParks also has its own helicopter on standby.